What is Hypertension (High Blood Presure)?

 Six Steps To Lowering Your Blood Pressure

 [Based on one man's journey - a seventy-year-old male who has struggled with overcoming Stage-1 and Stage-2 hypertension for over forty years, even with the aid of medication.
-These steps resulted in achieving an normal blood pressure.]
+These steps resulted in achieving normal blood pressure.]

 Step 1: Buy and read this book.